IMG_1509-M

 We play in the rain.
 Children will have a great time if they are dressed for the weather.

 WEATHER: Families will receive a credit if camp is cancelled due to weather, natural disaster, or emergency.
-If camp is running, there are no refunds or credits granted.
+If the camp is running, no refunds or credits are granted.

-AIR QUALITY: If camp is cancelled because of air quality by the government, families will receive a credit minus the days their children are at camp.
+AIR QUALITY: If camp is cancelled because of air quality, the government and families will receive a credit minus the days their children are at camp.
 If parents cancel because of air quality concerns, the refund policy for cancellation that is listed above applies.
 Our camp is an outdoor camp.
 We do not have access to door facilities.
-We have two huge wedding tents.
+We have two wedding tents.
 The Niagara Escarpment surrounds the camp and is well-forested.

-AIR QUALITY CONTINGENCY PLAN – If the air quality is compromised or an extremely hot day, we adjust our camp program.
+AIR QUALITY CONTINGENCY PLAN – If the air quality is compromised or it is a sweltering day, we adjust our camp program.
 We play less active games, utilize the shade and cool camp areas, and have the campers in the creek and pool.

 MISSING CAMP DUE TO SICKNESS – There are no refunds or credits if your child misses camp due to illness.